Advertiser Disclosure

 Hot Tip: To maximize U.S. domestic Avios awards, look for nonstop flights from American Airlines and Alaska Airlines hubs in Charlotte (CLT), Chicago (ORD), Dallas (DFW), Los Angeles (LAX), Miami (MIA), New York (JFK), Philadelphia (PHL), Phoenix (PHX), and Seattle (SEA).

-2. Lie-flat First: New York to San Francisco or Los Angeles for 51,500 Avios (American)
+2. Lie-Flat First: New York to San Francisco or Los Angeles for 64,500 Avios (American)

 Cross the U.S. in style on American Airlines’ transcontinental service.
 Image Credit: Stephen Au

-American Airlines operates specially configured, 3-cabin Airbus A321 aircraft on its most premium domestic routes between New York and Los Angeles and San Francisco.
-Generally, award space is hard to find in first class, and AA has been experimenting with variable award pricing in its own program that will send tickets soaring way north of the 51,500 miles required to book a seat through British Airways.
+American Airlines operates specially configured, 3-cabin Airbus A321 aircraft on its most premium domestic routes between New York (JFK) and Los Angeles (LAX) and between New York and San Francisco (SFO).
+Generally, award space is hard to find in first class, and AA has variable award pricing in its own program, which often sends tickets soaring way north of the 64,500 miles required to book a seat through British Airways.

 Hot Tip: Need help booking?
 See our step-by-step guide for booking American Airlines first class.

 Spending Avios for short-haul international flights is a steal!
-American Airlines offers multiple daily flights between New York (JFK) and Toronto (YYZ) and Montréal (YUL).
+American Airlines offers multiple daily flights between New York (JFK) and Toronto (YYZ) and between New York and Montréal (YUL).

-From the U.S., these are 9,000 Avios + $5.60 in taxes.
-The taxes are much higher flying from Canada, so compare to the price of cash tickets.
+From the U.S., these are 8,250 Avios plus $5.60 in taxes.
+The taxes are much higher flying from Canada, so compare the price of cash tickets.

 Hot Tip: Avios award tickets on American give you Priority Access, which offers priority security and boarding privileges.
-You can also get these with credit cards like CitiBusiness® / AAdvantage® Platinum Select® Mastercard®.
-If you have the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® you can even get Admirals Club access.
+You can also get these with credit cards like CitiBusiness® / AAdvantage® Platinum Select® Mastercard® or the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®.

 American Airlines operates a large hub in Miami, from which it serves many Caribbean islands.
-You can book a nonstop ticket to any of the islands the airline serves for just 9,000 Avios + $5.60.
+You can book a nonstop ticket to islands the airline serves that are 650 miles or less away from Miami for 8,250 Avios plus $5.60.

-Similar to flights departing Canada, flights departing from the Caribbean have higher taxes, so you’ll want to compare prices before you book anything.
+Similar to flights departing Canada, flights departing from the Caribbean have higher taxes, so compare prices before you book anything.

-For just 11,000 Avios, you can fly American Airlines between Miami (MIA) and Bogotá, Colombia (BOG) or Quito, Ecuador (UIO) — a pretty great deal if you ask us!
-And, for just 2,000 additional Avios, you could get to Lima, Peru (LIM).
+For just 14,500 Avios, you can fly American Airlines from Miami (MIA) to Bogotá, Colombia (BOG), or Quito, Ecuador (UIO) — a pretty great deal, if you ask us!
+And, for just 1,500 additional Avios, you could get to Lima, Peru (LIM).

-Hot Tip: Find out what else you can do with 10,000 (or fewer) British Airways Avios
+Hot Tip: Find out what you can do with 10,000 (or fewer) British Airways Avios

 Spending Avios on a one-way nonstop flight from the West Coast to Hawaii on American Airlines or Alaska Airlines is one of the least expensive ways to get to Hawaii.
-Because these flights are typically between 2,001 and 3,000 miles in total distance, it’ll only cost 13,000 Avios each way for a seat in economy.
+Because these flights are typically between 2,001 and 3,000 miles in total distance, it only costs 16,000 Avios each way for a seat in economy.

 Most of these routes are operated by normally configured aircraft, so don’t expect a lie-flat seat up front.
 Consider splurging for business class to other destinations instead.